 It's tough to be a woman.
-As a woman, I know this, but then I read books like Trainwreck: The Women We Love to Hate, Mock, and Fear . . . and Why by Sady Doyle and am reminded that it's really tough to be a woman, particularly if you find yourself in the spotlight.
-Being in the spotlight is hard no matter who you are; your narrative is no longer yours, your life is open for … [Read more...]
+As a woman, I know this, but then I read books like Trainwreck: The Women We Love to Hate, Mock, and Fear . . . and Why by Sady Doyle (whose name is Jude Ellison Doyle, however the book was published under the name Sady Doyle in 2016) and am reminded that it's really tough to be a woman, particularly if you find yourself in the spotlight.
+Being in the … [Read more...]

 Every Woman Can Relate to 13 Ways of Looking at a Fat Girl